From Soca Baptist to Rag Storm, Superblue comes full circle

 “When I see, I say I want this boy, I want this.
 I went in the toilet, make the sign of the cross and kiss the ground.
 The next year I was auditioning for Pelham.”

-Pelham sent the song to Charlie who immediately instructed the producer to get Blue into the studio.
-Charlie asked musician Ed Watson to add in the bells and the claps to enhance the sound.
+Pelham sent the song to Charles who immediately instructed the producer to get Blue into the studio.
+Charles asked musician Ed Watson to add in the bells and the claps to enhance the sound.

 “When I finish the track I called Sparrow.
 I said I have a song here, it is a hit, put this boy in your tent.
 He said hmmm I eh know.
 I say ok I have to move on, forget about him.
 Jazzy Pantin, the manager of Kitchener’s tent came up and I said come I have something here.
 I played it and he laughed and said ‘you making joke’ and walked out the store,” Charlie recounted when Loop contacted him.

 “I know what I heard and I know I was not wrong.
 I know a hit.
 When the song took off in Trinidad, Jazzy called and said Charlie we have a song down here, this Baptist thing.
 He said Charlie it rocking the whole of Trinidad.
 I said I told you, I gave it to you but you didn’t take him, I said he is gone he is contracted to Shadow.”